James Cassels (British Army officer): Postwar

-He relinquished command of the division to Major General Eric Bols in early 1947 to return to England, where he attended the Imperial Defence College.
+He relinquished command of the division to Major General Eric Bols in early 1947 to return to England, where he attended the prestigious Imperial Defence College.
 For his services in Palestine he was mentioned in despatches.
-Promoted to the substantive rank of colonel on 19 August 1947, he returned to England and became Director of Land / Air Warfare at the War Office in January 1948.
+Promoted to the substantive rank of colonel on 19 August 1947, he became Director of Land / Air Warfare at the War Office in January 1948.
 Having been promoted to brigadier on 4 March 1948 and to major general on 20 December 1948, he became Chief Liaison Officer with the United Kingdom Services Liaison Staff at Melbourne in Australia on 16 December 1949 and was appointed a Companion of the Order of the Bath in the New Year Honours 1950.
 He became the first GOC of the 1st Commonwealth Division in July 1951 during the Korean War for which he was awarded the Legion of Merit in the Degree of Commander by the U.S. President, Harry S. Truman on 16 September 1952 and appointed a Knight Commander of the Order of the British Empire on 10 October 1952.

 He was made GOC of the 1 (British) Corps on 4 January 1953 and, having been promoted to the rank of lieutenant-general on 2 February 1954, became Director of Military Training at the War Office on 15 November 1954.
 He was appointed director of operations in Malaya on 17 September 1957 during the Malayan Emergency and, having been promoted to full general on 29 November 1958, became General Officer Commanding-in-Chief (GOC-in-C) for Eastern Command on 29 June 1959.
 He commanded the Northern Army Group and was Commander-in-Chief (C-in-C) of the British Army of the Rhine (BAOR) on 7 January 1960 and, having advanced to Knight Grand Cross of the Order of the Bath in the New Year Honours 1961, became Adjutant-General to the Forces on 1 June 1963.
 He became Chief of the General Staff (CGS), the professional head of the British Army, on 8 February 1965 and advised the British government on the implementation of the 1966 Defence White Paper which, inter alia, established the Territorial and Army Volunteer Reserve (TAVR).
 He was promoted to field marshal on 29 February 1968 on his retirement from the British Army.

 He was also colonel of the Seaforth Highlanders (Ross-shire Buffs, The Duke of Albany's) from 15 March 1957 and Colonel Commandant of the Royal Military Police from 27 May 1957.
 He was also a member of the Committee of the Marylebone Cricket Club.

 His interests included fishing, dance music, playing the guitar and the clarinet and playing various sports including cricket, polo and golf.
 He died at Newmarket in Suffolk on 13 December 1996.